gaenseklein/sniptab/help/sniptab.md

 - arrowkeys, escape and enter leaves the current snippet (you cant jump anymore on tab)
 - changing windows leaves the current snippet

+alternatively you can open your micro-terminal with ctrl+e and type `snip $word` where $word is the shortcut for your snippet - example `snip div` to insert a div at current cursor-position

 ## snippet-definitions
 - a snippet-file for the filetype is placed in the "snippets"-directory of the plugin
 - a line starting with "snippet" starts a new snippet